A warm 4-season sleeping bag is an absolute must for Mount Kilimanjaro, regardless of the season you plan to trek.

 TETON Sports LEEF

-For awesome value for money (i.e. under $100), we recommend the TETON Sports LEEF
+For awesome value for money (i.e. under $100), we recommend the TETON Sports LEEF.

 The LEEF is a synthetic sleeping bag but is still lightweight (4.2 pounds (1.90 kg) and very warm.
-We recommend going for the 0F (-18C) version as the 20F (-7C) is likely not warmth enough for Kilimanjaro.
+I recommend going for the 0F (-18C) version as the 20F (-7C) is likely not warmth enough for Kilimanjaro.

 Marmot Trestles